ppchen44/Udacity_Projects/EDA/README.md

 ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
 ##  0.3300  0.5500  0.6200  0.6581  0.7300  2.0000
 ```
-The distributions of density and PH look like look symmetrically distributed but with outliers.
+The distributions of density and PH look like symmetrically distributed but with outliers.

 ## Univariate Analysis